mccoymd/snp2sim/README.md

 The workflow is configured to store intermediate files and results in a predefined directory structure.
-If the required trajectory/scaffold files are not present in the snp2sim directory, they must be speficied through the command line.
+If the required trajectory/scaffold files are not present in the snp2sim directory, they must be specified through the command line.

 The files used to run a case study using PD-L1 are provided in the "example" directory.